Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 ### Data wrangling

-I filter relevant `date` in Austin: after Jul 4, 2023 (inclusive), exclude Thanksgiving holiday (from Nov 20 to Nov 26, both inclusive) and winter vacation (from Dec 12, 2023 to Jan 11, 2024, both inclusive).
-The initial data frame looks like this:
+I keep `date` in Austin after Jul 4, 2023 (inclusive), exclude Thanksgiving holiday (from Nov 20 to Nov 26, both inclusive) and winter vacation (from Dec 12, 2023 to Jan 11, 2024, both inclusive).
+The initial data looks like this:

 <table>
 <thead>